Horn Response, Hiss and Equalization

 DSP: Slight decrease in S/N ratio.

-- While extensive EQ adjustments might slightly increase noise as they take a part of DSP’s dynamic range, however systems operate well below their maximum dynamic range (typically between 96 and 125 dB).
+- Extensive EQ adjustments may slightly increase noise as they consume part of the DSP’s dynamic range, but systems typically operate well below their maximum range (around 96-125 dB), so this effect remains minimal.

 In conclusion, while EQ adjustments might influence how the DSP perceives the S/N ratio, the impact on hiss is still minimal.